t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ### Resource Discovery and Authentication {#sec-dis-auth}

-Discovery and authentication may target platforms, infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code units, services, applications, or users interacting with the system.
+Discovery and authentication may target platforms, infrastructure resources, such as compute, network and storage, but also other resources such as IoT devices, sensors, data, code units, services, applications, or users interacting with the system.
 Broker-based solutions can be used, e.g., using an IoT gateway as a broker to discover IoT resources.
 More decentralized solutions can also be used in replacement or complement, e.g., CoAP enables multicast discovery of an IoT device, and CoAP service discovery enables obtaining a list of resources made available by this device {{RFC7252}}.
-Today, centralized gateway-based systems rely, for device authentication, on the installation of a secret on IoT end devices and computing devices (e.g., a device certificate stored in a hardware security module, or a combination of code and data stored in a trusted execution environment).
+Today, centralized gateway-based systems rely, for device authentication, on the installation of a secret on IoT devices and computing devices (e.g., a device certificate stored in a hardware security module, or a combination of code and data stored in a trusted execution environment).

 Related challenges include:

-* Discovery, authentication, and trust establishment between end devices, compute nodes, and platforms, with regard to concerns such as mobility, heterogeneous devices and networks, scale, multiple trust domains, constrained devices, anonymity, and traceability
+* Discovery, authentication, and trust establishment between IoT devices, compute nodes, and platforms, with regard to concerns such as mobility, heterogeneous devices and networks, scale, multiple trust domains, constrained devices, anonymity, and traceability
 * Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}
 * Resiliency to failures {{Harchol}}, denial of service attacks, easier physical access for attackers